 Invoicing is a big part of managing business finances, and P2P payments can make the process quicker and easier through electronic invoicing.

 While most P2P platforms don’t have built-in capabilities yet, merchants can promote P2P payments by adding their details in the invoice.
-For example, if you’d like to get paid via Zelle, you can leave a note on the invoice indicating that you accept Zelle payments, along with the email address or phone number associated with your account.
+For example, if you’d like to get paid via Zelle, you can leave a note on the invoice indicating that you accept Zelle payments, along with the email address or phone number, or QR code associated with your account.

 Certain invoicing platforms have built-in features for P2P payments.
-Invoice Maker, for instance, offers a setting that can add your Venmo QR code directly on the invoice.
 Customers simply have to scan the code or enter your business details into the Venmo app to initiate the payment.

 P2P payment cons